 Browallia is a tropical heat-loving plant.
 Only plant it outdoors after all danger of frost has passed and temperatures have warmed.
 Even a very light frost can damage the foliage.

-If you start out with good, rich soil, browallia will only need moderate fertilization.
+If you start with good, rich soil, browallia will only need moderate fertilization.
 Apply a low-nitrogen fertilizer a couple of times during the growing season.
-Too much fertilizer will result in mostly foliage instead of flowers.
+As with too much water, excess fertilizer will result in mostly foliage instead of flowers.

-Grown in containers however, browallia needs more frequent fertilization, about once a month depending on frequency of watering.
+Grown in containers, however, browallia needs more frequent fertilization, about once a month depending on the frequency of watering.

 Browallia does not have serious disease issues.
 They might be visited by soft-bodied insects such as aphids, thrips, spider mites, leafhoppers, and whiteflies.
 These can be controlled with insecticidal soap but browallia is especially sensitive to chemicals in warm weather, which can lead to leaf damage.
 Weigh whether it’s a real infestation that needs to be treated, or whether the insects can be removed simply with water from the hose.

 Give each plant 6 to 8 inches of space for growth in the garden, as it can spread out about 1 foot.
 Ensure they are in dappled shade or even full shade conditions, depending upon the climate.
 Keep in mind that they bloom readily in zones 10 or 11, but to get blooms from them in other zones, it might be necessary to keep them as indoor container plants.
 This allows use of the warmth of the home as a way to extend the growing season and get the coveted blooms from Browallia.

 Though a single plant might not last more than a season, it reseeds quite readily in the garden, so expect to see many volunteers in the seasons to come.